beccafullerton/FS_BLog/README.md

 + Register & Login
 + Create, Read, Update and Delete a new blog post (title, body)
 + Viewing posts on a front page
++ The ability to view posts filtered by author
 + Responsive design using Bootstrap

 ## Notes

 This site can also be viewed at [rebeccakempe.com](rebeccakempe.com)*

-The AJAX used does technically add new posts to the front page, but it does so in an admittedly hacky way.
-I plan to keep working on it, but this is the best I could figure out this weekend.
+This does technically use ajax to add new posts to the front page, but it does so in an incredibly hacky way.
+After about a 15 minute conversation with a programmer I work with, I was able to do a much better job - which can be viewed [here](https://github.com/beccafullerton/FS_BLOG2).
+I also realized that my use of buil-in views was impeding my ability to manipulate some of the info in the way I wanted, so I've changed some of that as well.

-* probably by the time you're reading this, that will be true.
-It's up, but I'm trying to troubleshoot an intermittent nginx-related gateway issue.
-I don't have a lot of experience with server configuration, and I didn't want to violate the rules by asking for help.
-That said, now that this is submitted, I'm going to see if someone at work can help me figure that out.